Last Updated on 05.12.2022

 One way to launch an online presence for your candle-making business is to host your very own eCommerce store.
-Hosting your own eCommerce store will require you to have your own web hosting as well as a basic knowledge of implementing systems such as WordPress and WooCommerce or another eCommerce platform alternative of your choosing.
+Hosting your own eCommerce store will require you to have your web hosting and basic knowledge of implementing systems such as WordPress and WooCommerce or another eCommerce platform alternative of your choosing.

-- Complete control and flexibility over layout design, inventory features, and look and feel.
-Also, complete control over pricing.
+- Complete control and flexibility over layout design, inventory features, look and feel, and complete control over pricing.

-- Keep all earnings without paying additional commision fees or service charges that are required by third-party digital marketplaces.
+- Keep all earnings without paying additional commission fees or service charges that are required by third-party digital marketplaces.

 - Implement other add-ons, content, and features that may not be available even with premium versions of third-party marketplaces.

-- You will be responsible for all maintenance as well as any updates or upgrades you require in order to keep your eCommerce store safe and free from potentially dangerous vulnerabilities.
+- You will be responsible for all maintenance and any updates or upgrades you require to keep your eCommerce store safe and free from potentially dangerous vulnerabilities.

 - You will be required to update and maintain your website.

-- The cost of hosting your own website and eCommerce store may be more or less than with a third-party, depending on the type of hosting you choose.
+- The cost of hosting your own website and eCommerce store may be more or less than with a third party, depending on your hosting type.

 - You may be required to have a basic or advanced understanding of programming, coding, and other applications when choosing to host an eCommerce store on your own.

 Using a Third-Party ECommerce Hosting Platform